 Rural Grant Scheme

-The project seeks to build capacity within the eligible Rural Wards in Merthyr Tydfil for local communities and communities of interest, encouraging them to develop and implement project ideas that aim to sustain the rural economy.
-The Local Action Group in Merthyr will be strengthened and developed to fully assist the local communities to apply for grant aid and will oversee the delivery of the scheme with the support of the Rural Action Merthyr Grant’s Officer.
+The project, which ended in December 2013, sought to build capacity within the eligible Rural Wards in Merthyr Tydfil for local communities and communities of interest, encouraging them to develop and implement project ideas that aim to sustain the rural economy.
+The Local Action Group in Merthyr was strengthened and developed to fully assist the local communities to apply for grant aid and oversaw the delivery of the scheme with the support of the Rural Action Merthyr Grant’s Officer.

-The Grant Scheme provides an opportunity for local communities and communities of interest to secure funding to deliver against the 7 measures under Axis 3.
-The projects invited for submission will be required to link at least one of the measures under Axis 3 and should be new, innovative projects focusing on the development of rural areas.
+The Grant Scheme provided an opportunity for local communities and communities of interest to secure funding to deliver against the 7 measures under Axis 3.
+The projects invited for submission were required to link at least one of the measures under Axis 3 and were required to be new, innovative projects focusing on the development of rural areas.

-Applicants can apply for grants of up to £15,000 capital or revenue and should secure a minimum of 20% match funding.
-Ideas will be encouraged through a range of methods including networking with other Local Action Groups, visits to RDP areas and previous approved Axis 4 projects, the setting up of Task and Finish groups and themed / community consultations.
+Applicants could apply for grants of up to £15,000 capital or revenue and were asked to secure a minimum of 20% match funding.
+Ideas were encouraged through a range of methods including networking with other Local Action Groups, visits to RDP areas and previous approved Axis 4 projects, the setting up of Task and Finish groups and themed / community consultations.

-The project will build confidence of both the rural communities and the Local Action Group and will aim to build relationships between a range of sectors and stakeholders.
-The project will encourage job growth and entrepreneurship, will have added value, encourage best practice and will be an opportunity to pilot new, innovative ideas.
+The project built confidence of both the rural communities and the Local Action Group and aimed to build relationships between a range of sectors and stakeholders.
+The project encouraged job growth and entrepreneurship, had added value, encouraged best practice and was an opportunity to pilot new, innovative ideas.